DataDog/integrations-extras/webassembly-observe-sdk/README.md

 ### Events

-WebAssembly Observe SDK collects logs and traces from your application.
+WebAssembly Observe SDK collects traces of function execution and memory allocation events from your application.

 ## Troubleshooting